yingfeng23/yingfeng23.github.io/_pages/about.md

   - /about.html
 ---

-I am a diligent and determined third-year Digital Marketing Ph.D. student, studying for my doctoral degree at Institute for Digital Technologies at Loughborough University, London campus.
-My research interests cover digital anthropomorphism, human-machine interaction, consumer psychology, and behavioural research.
+I am a diligent and determined third-year **Digital Marketing** Ph.D. student, studying for my doctoral degree at Institute for Digital Technologies at Loughborough University, London campus.
+My research interests cover  human-robot interaction, digital anthropomorphism, neuromarketing and communication.

-Before Ph.D., I received my Master of Research (MRes) Degree in Sport Business with Distinction from the Institute for Sport Business at Loughborough University.
-Before that, I studies BSc Sport Ecnomics and Management at Beijing Sport University.
+Before Ph.D., I received my **Master of Research (MRes) Degree** in Sport Business with Distinction from the Institute for Sport Business at Loughborough University.

+Before that, I studies **BSc Sport Ecnomics and Management** at Beijing Sport University.

 # Core Skills
-•	Behavioural Research; Consumer Psychology
+•	Behavioural Research; Consumer Psychology; Data Mining

-•	Quantitative/Statistical/Systematic Analysis
+•	Quantitative/Statistical/Qualitative/Systematic Analysis

 •	Publications in the Top 3% of Classics Journal